mike-seger/selenium-grid/test/README.md

 # Test examples for several languages
-Every provided example contains a smoke test of the selenium grid and its supported drivers within its own subdirectory.
+Every subdirectory provides a smoke test of the selenium grid and its supported drivers for a language such as Java or JS.

-Each directory has its own instructions and contains the default **configuration.json**.
+Each has its own instructions and contains a **configuration.json** within the source directory.
 Here's an example:
 ```
 {
     "hubUrl": "http://localhost:4444/wd/hub",